Sunday, March 1, 2026

 10 Jan: Happy Birthday Paul!
 We arose at six AM to ride with Jon to the Klein Funeral Home in Houston for the Memorial Service for Stan F..
 Scott’s service was held there in 1998.
 Following Stan’s service, too, we traveled to the graveside service at Scott’s Grove, our family cemetery.
 We had a lovely lunch catered by Waller County Catering.
 Friends were in attendance from forty years ago.
 Most of our great-grandkids were there.

-9 Jan: The plan for January and February is two-fold: Cynthia wants to finally spend time with the grandchildren and we will get the taxes done in addition to physical therapy twice a week.
+9 Jan: The plan for January and February is two-fold: Cynthia wants to finally spend time with the grandchildren, and we will get the taxes done in addition to physical therapy twice a week.
 YES, we are thankful for our marvelous life together.

 8 Jan: We enjoyed a lovely, late sleep followed by Cynthia's housecleaning, doing laundry, washing dishes, and floors.
 Ron decided it would be good to do the first of three ten- minute walks so we escaped the kitchen for ten minutes.
 Cynthia is worn out, Ron went for a walk after working on Volume Four.
 The already published James Lea volumes 1-3 were ordered for Barb, libraries, and archives today.

-7 Jan: Today was another “Rise and Shine” day for Ron’s electrophysiologist appointment six blocks away.
+7 Jan: Today was another early “Rise and Shine” day for Ron’s electrophysiologist appointment six blocks away.
 This guarantees a mile of walking.
 He has everyone laughing hard at his stories.
 Cynthia had a physical therapist appointment, we picked up a RX and returned a pair of shoes to Amazon, returning to the condo by 4:30 PM.
 Cynthia walked 2.82 Miles

 6 Jan: Cynthia’s hair appointment with Sasha was at eleven AM.
-Sasha has been her hairstylist for 45 years and he really enjoys Ron!
-We ate lunch at Jason’s Deli; Ron slept all afternoon We walked to Salata before he returned to work on Volume Four.
+Sasha has been her hairstylist for 45 years, and he really enjoys Ron!
+We ate lunch at Jason’s Deli; Ron slept all afternoon.
+We walked to Salata before he returned to work on Volume Four.
 Now he is getting in the four-mile walk around Rice University.
 Cynthia’s lab results are good.
 Cynthia walked 2.65 miles

 5 Jan: Our cardiologist appointments were at 7:45 AM.
 Cynthia was delighted to be able to walk the six-block distance from our hotel to the doctor’s office.
 We wished him a Happy New Year after our great appointment and he said, “Let’s plan on another twenty years.”
 We napped, looked at the news, and walked to Salata for dinner.
-Cynthia walked 2.51 Miles!
+Cynthia walked 2.51 Miles.

-4 Jan Charlotte turned four years old awakening to find 100 balloons in her room.
+4 Jan: Charlotte turned four years old, awakening to find 100 balloons in her room.
 After worship, we ate at Oscar’s and rode to the TX Medical Center for three days.
 Our cardiologist might put us in the bad patient jail because we have eaten contraband.
 Cynthia walked 1.53 Miles

 3 Jan: Today: We listened to the President's report about capturing Maduro.
 At three PM we will do an upper body workout at the Fitness Center.
 We exercised and we ate!

-Jan 222… 6.!
+2 Jan 222… 6.!
 TWO THOUSAND TWENTY-SIX!
 Now what???
 Aha!
 We rode the motorcycle to UPS to return a package.
 Cynthia also mailed a package to Cousins Quint and Sharon.
-We ate a late lunch at Oscar’s and we increased our walking to twelve minutes.
+We ate a late lunch at Oscar’s, and we increased our walking to twelve minutes.
 Ron is working on Volume Four.
 Cynthia is organizing tax info.
 DNA will be set aside for taxes this month.

 1 Jan 2026: We celebrated New Year’s (Christmas) with the Forde family at granddaughter Corrie’s; her backyard is filled with tree houses, playhouses, zip liners, rope swings, live chickens and goats, and thrilled all ten great grandchildren.
 The BBQ lunch was delicious.
 Except we ate contraband fat and sugar.